 One component of this trail is a “cookie,” which is one way that a website can identify you as a returning visitor.
 This is why certain sites can feel tailored to your interests because they are based on your previous activity.
 While in some ways this can be a convenience, it can make people uncomfortable.
 For the most part, websites are collecting innocuous details, but pieced together these bits of information can create a full picture of the user.
 This is why the issue of digital privacy has become so prevalent, leading to the introduction of a number of bills hoping to ensure the privacy and security of consumers online.

 While politicians and policymakers aim to make digital privacy a basic right, it is still a constantly shifting landscape, especially now that so many devices are connected to the internet and require personal data to operate.
 Not knowing who has access to what data and what it’s used for is an unsettling feeling, especially since so many of us rely on technology to work or, in the case of medical technology, survive.
-Research by the Pew Research Center found that while most Americans want control over their personal data, only 9 percent believe they actually have it.
+The Pew Research Center found that while most Americans want control over their personal data, only 9 percent believe they actually have it.

 This doesn’t mean you can’t achieve at least some level of privacy.
 At the core of Data Privacy Day is the emphasis on selective sharing.
 So many people use social media to share personal details that are easy accessible to anyone.
 The National Cyber Security Alliance recommends that users take as much control of their online presence as possible by being thoughtful before posting and adjusting privacy settings to a level that you’re comfortable with.
 You can also be more selective about what you share by changing privacy settings on your browsers—some browsers allow you to turn on 'Do Not Track' or to erase cookies.